 My sister’s biggest worry when I travel on my own is that no one would know if something happened to me.
 No one would know to even start looking for me.
 Since my sister worries (a lot) I’ve agreed to a system that helps calm her down.
 I have agreed to post at least once per day on Facebook when I’m traveling in a foreign country.
 I usually post my pictures from the day before I go to bed at night.
 This way, I get to show off my grand adventures, and she gets to know that I made it back to my room safely.
 Everybody wins!

 The truth is though, that the United States is more dangerous than most other developed countries.
 It’s also true that I’m more likely to get hurt in an accident driving home from work than in a plane crash.
 And my attitude is that I’d rather live life to the fullest than live life in fear.
 If you live life in fear, are you really living life?
+And usually, the biggest thing tourists have to worry about when traveling abroad is pickpockets anyway.

 “Why Don’t you Wait and Go With Someone?”